groundh0g/joehall.net/docs/_posts/2023-03-26-word-nerd-version-1.1-is-live.md

 <img src='{{ "/assets/images/blog/word-nerd-shared-games.png" | relative_url }}' style="width:512px;" />

-Word Nerd was designed mmobile-first, so it should work well on phone and desktop.
+Word Nerd was designed mobile-first, so it should work well on phone and desktop.
 There are even desktop applications for Windows and MacOS (not yet released).

 ![Joe's Signature]({{ "/assets/images/signature-joe.png" | relative_url }})